isara-ovin/stock-broker/README.md

 ## Testing

-For testing I have used Pytest and Pytest-factoryboy to create dummy data for testing (included in requirments.txt).
-Testing can be found under tests/.
-I have created testcases to validate user roles as per the coding task.
-And crated testcases for transaction api (buy).
+For testing, I have used Pytest and Pytest-factoryboy to create dummy data for testing (included in requirments.txt).
+Testing can be found under [tests/](https://github.com/isara-ovin/stock-broker/tree/main/tests).
+I have created test cases to validate user roles as per the coding task.
+And created test cases for transaction api (buy).

-Run commnad **pytest** in root directory to run the testcases
+Run command **pytest** in the root directory to run the test cases

 #### Test Cases under test_user_roles.py
 * Only admins are allowed to create stock